 “Coming Soon” Photos

-There are 5 things sellers should expect from their listing agent, professional photographs are one of them.
-However, while the quality of photographs falls on your listing agent how the home appears in the photographs falls on you, so make sure your home is ready for picture day and avoid ugly home staging.
-You only get one first impression, make it count!
+There are things sellers should expect from their listing agent, professional photographs are one of them.
+However, while the quality of photographs falls on your listing agent how your home appears in the photographs falls on you.
+So make sure your home is ready for picture day and is staged to sell.
+You’ll want to avoid ugly home staging because you only get one first impression, so make it count!

 Once the “new listing” status fades, so does the number of showings and interest, which can negatively impact your bottom line.
-Don’t start accumulating days on market (DOM)!
-You don’t want to lose that “new listing” interest when your home isn’t ready to be shown.
-So don’t let your agent enter it in the MLS until it is ready.
+Plus, you don’t want to start accumulating days on market (DOM) because the longer a buyer sees your home has been sitting on the market the lower the offers may become.

 Listing your home in the MLS on certain days can be another HUGE mistake!
-Yes, the day your home is entered in the MLS may impact the amount of interest and showings.
+Yes, the day your home is entered into the MLS may impact the amount of interest and showings.

 “Trying” a List Price